It’s been ages, loyal readers, and I’ll tell you for why.....

 My solo thing, in a nutshell, consists of me, my (new) cello, a DPA microphone and a Boss Loopstation RC-300.
 I have no idea how this came about, and it’s taken a couple of years to develop into something that can be played in front of fellow humans without inciting ridicule.
 Like most cellists, I think the cello is the best instrument, of all the instruments.
 My immediate family, apart from my dad’s wife Jojo, are professional woodwinders.
 My dad used to scare the living crap out of my baby cousins by playing his contrabassoon when I was young.
 He’d blow the contra’s lowest note and it would have a similar effect on the toddlers to brown noise, only, instead of poop, tears helplessly spilled from their tiny eyes.
 Or maybe they were crying because of the poop.....we’ll never know.
 I thought it was cool, but had no desire to pick one up.
-Actually, I couldn’t have picked one up.
-Contrabassoons are enormous and I was three feet tall.
+Actually, I couldn’t have picked one up, because they're massive.
 When he and my mum divorced, my mum married another contrabassoonist.
 What are the chances?
 [Please: no jokes about wood fetishes.
 That’s my MUM.
 Have some respect.]
 So over the years my exposure to bassoon and contra repertoire has been unusually frequent.
 My mother is an ace flautist and piccolo player.
 Between her and husband they can cover the entire harmonic range.
 Despite this, or maybe because of it, I never wanted to become a woodwind player.

 In AA, people say they were alcoholics before they picked up a drink.
 I think I was a cellist before I picked up a cello.
 (As well as an alcoholic.
 You can’t win ‘em all.)
 The only thing I like more than the sound of a cello, is the sound of two cellos, playing at the same time as one another.
 Sometimes when I’m walking around London with my cello, total strangers accost me at tube stations to tell me how much they love the cello.
 They’re not bothered if you play it well or not, what they love is the timbre (unpronounceable, wanky word) of the instrument.
 It sounds like it’s crying, laughing and groaning, like a human.
 When there is a death, or birth, or other massive emotional moment in a film or TV drama, you can bet your left teste that a cello solo isn’t far away.
 Sometimes I irritate Mr C by cynically going, “3, 2, 1...” to the inevitable long cello note that accompanies TV death or heartbreak.
 I am proved right at least 75% of the time.
 Vampy female characters in movies are often cellists.
-[To name a few: Sigourney Weaver in Ghostbusters, Susan Sarandon in The Witches of Eastwick, some blonde bombshell in the Bond film, The Living Daylights, when JB slides down a snowy mountain using the cello case as a makeshift sledge, implausibly using the cello as a bullet shield.
+[To name a few: Sigourney Weaver in Ghostbusters, Susan Sarandon in The Witches of Eastwick, Bond girl Kara Milovi in the The Living Daylights, when JB slides down a snowy mountain using the cello case as a makeshift sledge, implausibly using the cello as a bullet shield.
 I doubt her Allianz policy coughed up afterwards.]
 Who can forget the competition between Alan Rickman’s cello playing and Juliet Stevenson’s snot in Truly Madly Deeply?
 There’s something about the cello that reminds people, filmmakers, certainly, of sex and death.
 I didn’t understand all of that at the tender age of eight, but I knew as soon as I picked up my first half size cello, that I had met my musical match.
 There would be no brief bagpipe flirtation or a drum kit when I turned fifteen and became inexplicably cross with everybody.
 This was it.

 Playing in my first cello section in the high flying Stockport Youth Orchestra at the age of 12, was a total game changer.
 I met other cellists, got my geek on over cello repertoire, and not being a natural sportswoman, felt part of a team for the first time in my life.
 My favourite bits of any piece were when the section had to split in half and play two different parts.
 I just thought the sound was like nothing on earth.
 Indeed, those were often the very words the section tutor used to use to describe our efforts.